Skip to content

 On-Demand Jupyter Lab

-LUNARC provides means to run Jupyter Lab in compute nodes through Anaconda.
-It is now possible to run Jupyter Lab (and the older Jupyter Notebook) from the On-Demand Applications menu.
-Jupyter Lab depends on Anaconda3, but can be configured to run versions of Anaconda3 other than the default version.
-It can also now load custom conda environments as long as those enviroments are run with the conda version used to build them.
+LUNARC provides Jupyter Lab on compute nodes through Anaconda, accessible from the On-Demand Applications menu.
+Jupyter Lab depends on Anaconda3 but can be configured to use other versions of Anaconda3 and can load custom conda environments built with the same conda version.

-The On-Demand Jupyter Lab running script is configured to give users access to a wide variety of modules that users might otherwise expect to have to load: AstroPy, BeautifulSoup, Scikit-Learn, Seaborn, and more.
-The full list of modules imported can be viewed with
+The On-Demand Jupyter Lab running script gives access to a wide variety of modules: AstroPy, BeautifulSoup, Scikit-Learn, Seaborn, and more.
+The full list can be viewed with:

 less /sw/pkg/gfxlauncher/conda/environment.yml

-If everything you need is on that list with a suitable version number, the process of starting Jupyter is exactly as demonstrated in the on-demand applications documentation.
-Otherwise, you will need to create a custom conda environment and enable it as a kernel.
+If everything you need is on that list with a suitable version, starting Jupyter is exactly as demonstrated in the on-demand applications documentation.
+Otherwise, create a custom conda environment and enable it as a kernel.

 Jupyter Lab via Interactive Terminal

-Alternatively, Jupyter Lab can be run from an interactive terminal session, although you will have to manually copy and paste the link into a browser.
-This procedure still works best using the LUNARC HPC Desktop.
+Jupyter Lab can also be run from an interactive terminal session, although you will have to manually copy and paste the link into a browser.
+This works best using the LUNARC HPC Desktop.

-First, start an interactive session either as shown in the link or by choosing one of the interactive terminals in the On-Demand Applications menu.
-For Jupyter Lab, the recommended On-Demand terminal is under Applications - Visualization since the nodes used for that terminal are better equipped to run GUIs.
-Once the terminal is open, load Anaconda and start jupyter-lab --ip=$HOSTNAME.
+Start an interactive session or choose one of the interactive terminals in the On-Demand Applications menu.
+For Jupyter Lab, the recommended terminal is under Applications - Visualization.
+Once the terminal is open, load Anaconda and start:

-After a few seconds, Jupyter lab outputs logs on the terminal such as the example below:
+After a few seconds, Jupyter Lab outputs logs such as:

 [I 11:49:07.211 LabApp] JupyterLab extension loaded from /sw/easybuild/software/Anaconda3/2020.11/lib/python3.8/site-packages/jupyterlab